 RURALITY and URBANITY

-In a 40-minute drive from the city center, you access to remote villages now abandoned.
+In a 40-minute drive from the city centre, you have access to remote villages now abandoned.
 Farmers and fishermen who lived in these rural areas were partly subsidized by the Hong Kong government.
 In the 1950s and 1960s, attracted by the prospects of a better quality of life in the city and threatened by the cessation of public subsidies, they left everything behind to find work in town.

 Sha Lo Tung.
 January 2011